Human cognitive neuroscience

 Our core interests are in memory, attention, executive function, visual cognition, and perceptuo-motor control

-|Dr Paul Hoffman||Behavioural and neuroimaging studies of semantic knowledge and its role in language.
+|Paul Hoffman*||Behavioural and neuroimaging studies of semantic knowledge and its role in language.
 Effects of healthy ageing, stroke and dementia on semantic memory.|

-|Professor Robert Logie||Human memory in the healthy brain across the lifespan, focused on experimental behavioural studies of working memory.|
+|Robert Logie*||Human memory in the healthy brain across the lifespan, focused on experimental behavioural studies of working memory.|

-For further information, contact the Programme Secretary, Katie Keltie.
+For further information contact the Programme Secretary, Henry Barnett at the Postgraduate Office.

 To discuss academic matters, contact the Programme Director, Rene Mottus.